-- Maintains and improves professional competence by participating in faculty meetings, team meetings as a member and facilitator, in-service training, staff committees and other appropriate professional activities.
+- Maintains and improves professional competence by participating in faculty meeting, team meetings as a member and facilitator, in-service training, staff committees and other appropriate professional activities.

 - Loves young people, can whole-heartedly engage in working with and for them.

-- Bachelor’s degree in Elementary Education and licensed teacher.
+- Bachelor’s degree in Art or Science Elementary Education and licensed teacher.